hadilq/happy/README.md

 ```

 where you can find the `libVersion` in the [Releases](https://github.com/hadilq/happy/releases) page of this repository.

+If you are using `ksp` don't forget to follow their [documents](https://kotlinlang.org/docs/ksp-quickstart.html), especially the [IDE related part](https://kotlinlang.org/docs/ksp-quickstart.html#make-ide-aware-of-generated-code).

 Snapshots of the development version are available in [Sonatype's snapshots repository](https://oss.sonatype.org/content/repositories/snapshots).